City of Kingston upon Hull

 The International Territorial Levels are used by OECD member countries for statistical purposes to classify administrative areas.
 We have this listable page for easy browsing of ITL names and codes: International Territorial Levels.

-Constituencies in Kingston upon Hull, City of
+Constituencies in City of Kingston upon Hull

 - Kingston upon Hull East